tudorscanner/slate/source/includes/_flights_dayView.md

 ### market

 The market of the user.
 Examples: UK, US, ES
+Skyscanner will set this parameter based on location, IP and history of the user.
+Please do not use it unless you are absolutely sure

 `market`